 Molecular Phenotyping

-This Theme is based on the hypothesis that scalable network models derived from metabolic phenotyping data will allow us to identify the molecular background of clinical phenotypes, facilitating development of diagnostic methods for precision medicine, and help develop therapeutic interventions including targeted drug therapy and dietary interventions.
+This Theme is based on the hypothesis that scalable network models derived from metabolic phenotyping data will allow us to identify the molecular background of clinical phenotypes, facilitate the development of diagnostic methods for precision medicine, and help develop therapeutic interventions including targeted drug therapy and dietary interventions.

 Key Individuals